wayneagl/playbook/README.md

 Learning is not just accumulating knowledge.
 We apply them, experiment them, play with them until we understand them.
 A learning culture is not just a culture with lots of presentations to attend.
 It also encompass the curiosity to experiment and the dare-ness to fail.

-Management has the understanding that mistakes must be made in order to learn new things while employees take the initiatives to learn, experiment and share new things in Futureworkz.
+Management has the understanding that mistakes must be made in order to learn new things while employees take the initiatives to learn, experiment and share new things in Agilelab.

 While we have our daily work and deadlines to meet, we strive to learn on the job (eg. trying a new Ruby gem) or spend after-work time (eg. attend a Ruby Meetup) to advance ourselves.